 The next wave of localization in health care, driven by increased access to data, creates opportunities for law firms to guide their participants’ decision making about health care consumption in ways that will optimize both care and costs.

-If you’d like to discuss any of the issues raised in this article, please contact Mark Scarafone.
+To discuss any of the topics raised in this article, please contact Mark Scarafone.